Intercompany Accounting – Where it Reports and Biggest Challenges

 Recently a Peeriosity poll was created by a member to better understand this issue, with the added benefit of identifying a group of peers with experience for additional dialogue.
 The following comments were added as background to the issue:

-The first poll question considered the issue or organizational alignment, and specifically who the primary owner of Intercompany Accounting is.
+The first poll question considered the issue of organizational alignment, and specifically who the primary owner of Intercompany Accounting is.
 For 82%, the primary organization is a General Accounting or Record-to-Report process that resides within Shared Services.
-The balance of 18% were evenly split between a Headquarters Finance function and not having a clear primary owner for the Intercompany Accounting process.
+The balance of 18% was evenly split between a Headquarters Finance function and not having a clear primary owner for the Intercompany Accounting process.

 Below are a few of the comments from Peeriosity members:

 - Intercompany process crosses multiple areas – Corporate HQ, a Department within Corporate HQ, Regional Companies, and Customer Master Teams.
-There is single one process owner to coordinate activities among all the groups.
+There is a single process owner to coordinate activities among all the groups.

 - We have clear ownership defined but we have trouble aligning our complex system setup in SAP with the business requests for new transaction routes.
 There is support from senior leadership, but just a general lack of awareness in the business around the complexity that these types of transactions bring – as well as the (often manual) work involved, even if it is just to monitor and troubleshoot.